Tag Discovered SaaS Apps

 Create and Apply Custom Tags

-SaaS applications in the Application Dictionary belong to an application category and subcategories to enable filtering, but you cannot modify these attributes.
+SaaS apps in the Application Dictionary belong to an application category and subcategories to enable filtering, but you cannot modify these attributes.
 However, you can create your own categorization with custom tags.
 You can rename or delete a custom tag at any time.
 When you do, SaaS Security Inline updates or removes the tag from all SaaS apps that use that tag.
 You can create up to 100 custom tags.
 Custom tags display alongside default tags.

 3. Create the custom tag.